Hotmoka/hotmoka/README.md

 1. A `get` part, that includes methods for querying the state of the node and for accessing the objects contained in its store.
 2. An `add` part, that expands the store of the node with the result of a transaction.
-3. A `run` part, that allows one to run transactions that execute `@View` methods and hence do not expand the store of the node.
+3. A `run` part, that runs transactions that execute `@View` methods and hence do not expand the store of the node.
 4. A `post` part, that expands the store of the node with the result of a transaction, without waiting for its result; instead, a future is returned.
-5. A `subscribe` part, that allows users to subscribe listeners of events generated during the execution of the transactions.
+5. A `contextual` part, that allows users to subscribe listeners of events generated during the execution of the transactions, or listeners called when the node gets closed, or to close the node itself.

  <p align="center"><img width="800" src="pics/nodes.png" alt="Figure 34.
 The hierarchy of Hotmoka nodes"></p><p align="center">Figure 34.
 The hierarchy of Hotmoka nodes.</p>

-If a node belongs to a blockchain, then all nodes of the blockchain have the same vision of the state, so that it is equivalent to call a method of a node or of any other node of the network.
-The only method that is out of consensus, since it contains information specific to each node, is `getNodeInfo`.
-It reports for instance the type of the node and its version.
+If a node belongs to a blockchain, then all nodes of the blockchain have the same vision of the state, so that it is equivalent to call a method on a node or on any other node of the network.
+The only methods that are out of consensus, since they deal with information specific to each node, are `getInfo` and the four contextual methods `subscribeToEvents`, `addOnCloseHandler`, `removeOnCloseHandler` and `close`.

 Looking at Figure 34, it is possible to see that the `Node` interface has many implementations, that we describe below.